r57zone/DSAdvance/README.md

 ## Setup
 1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
 2. Install Microsoft Visual C++ Redistributable 2017 or newer.
-3. Connect a Sony DualSense or DualShock 4 gamepad via USB (wireless mode is not supported yet).
+3. Connect the Sony DualSense, DualShock 4, Nintendo Pro controller via USB (wireless support is limited).
 4. Unzip and launch DSAdvance.
 5. If necessary, change the dead zones of the sticks or other parameters in the configuration file `Config.ini`.
 6. When used with Steam games, in the controller settings, disable "Playstation personal settings".